 There are regular meetings between the unions and the management of the university through the Joint Consultation Committee and its themed groups which meet to discuss areas in detail, and then report back to the JCC.

-The JCC meetings (which take place at least once per trimester) normally consist of a representative of each of the four main unions; representatives of HR – normally head of HR, Alex Killick and another colleague; the secretary of the University – Jan Hulme; a representative of senior management – currently this is James Miller, Vice-Chancellor of the University; the university Finance Officer, Gerry Milne; and other representative of senior management or of the university who may be presenting papers or initiating reports.
+The JCC meetings (which take place at least once per trimester) normally consist of a representative of each of the four main unions; representatives of HR (People Services) – normally head – until recently Fiona Campbell and another colleague; the secretary of the University – Jan Hulme; a representatives of senior management – currently this is James Miller, Vice-Chancellor of the University; the university Finance Officer, (vacant at present); and other representatives of senior management or of the university who may be presenting papers or initiating reports.
 The chairing of the JCC alternates yearly between management and the unions.
-Currently the position is held by Davena Rankin, local president of Unison on behalf of the union side.
+Currently the position is held by Jan Hulme the Secretary of the University.